kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D.	Loss of pain from the anterior two-thirds of the tongue
 	E.	Sensory loss from skin overlying the zygomatic bone

-#### Answer: D.	Loss of pain from the anterior two-thirds of the tongue - ?
+#### Answer: D.	Loss of pain from the anterior two-thirds of the tongue - *FALSE* = A.	Inability to elevate soft palate - TRUE
-- TODO
+- Lesion that compresses neural contents within Jugular Foramen would affect
+	- CN IX: Glossopharyngeal Nerve
+	- CN X: Vagus Nerve
+	- CN XI: Spinal Accessory Nerve
+- Compression of Vagus Nerve (CN X) might result in a *loss of elevation of soft palate*
+	- Other functions would not be affected

 ### Q1.8
 A 56-year-old man was found to have _enlarged submental lymph nodes_.
 Enlargement of the submental lymph nodes is suggestive of pathology of which one of the following structures?